All posts by admin

 SMTP

-The Simple Mail Transfer Protocol is an internet standard communication protocol for electronic mail transmission.
-Mail servers and other message transfer agents use SMTP to send and receive mail messages.
-See the Wikipedia page for more info
+The Simple Mail Transfer Protocol (SMTP) handles outgoing messages.
+Mail servers and message transfer agents use SMTP to send and receive email.
+Learn more about Cloudflare’s SMTP guide.

 Business Websites